AdeloyeB/boxup-crime-assignment/README.md

 # assignment-prospex-website

-This is createPathway assignment.
+This is creativePathway assignment.
 Our brief is to create a website for Prospex using a CMS system like Hugo or Jekyll.

 # Task 1: Basic Requirements (60%)